 These Cookies Are Going Places!

-Cookies that have a crunchy or hard texture such as biscotti, Mexican wedding cakes, crisps, Springerle, and shortbreads make excellent choices for mail delivery.
-They tend to be fairly sturdy, so you don’t have to worry too much about breakage.
+Cookies that have a crunchy or hard texture such as biscotti, Mexican wedding cakes, crisps, Springerle, and shortbreads are sturdy enough to hold up for the long haul.
 And since they already have a fairly dry texture, drying out isn’t much of an issue.

 - Gingerbread Biscotti